Multiproject-EJ/futurefunds-site/docs/migration-playbook.md

 ## Recent changes

+- `sql/013_watchlists.sql` introduces watchlists, ticker events, and helper functions/policies.
+Apply it before deploying the planner scope UI or the `tickers-refresh` worker.
 - `sql/006_ai_registry.sql` now keeps its `ON CONFLICT` clause attached to the seeded `INSERT` statement.
 Re-run it only if you want the corrected upsert logic in your database.